anonymous-editor/BRMM/README.md

 ## How Does it Work?

+[!IMPORTANT] Your antivirus may prevent you from downloading or running this program.
+This is a false positive.

 BRMM is made entirely in **Python 3.12** to handle the file operations and the GUI.

 To use BRMM, download `BRMM1xx_x64.exe` through the "Releases" page or from [this link](https://github.com/anonymous-editor/BRMM/releases/tag/1.0.0).

-# Basic Mod Showcase
+### Mod Showcase

 HUGE thanks to Andi_pog for making this vid to showcase BRMM.

-# Source Code
+### Source Code

 The source code is included as `BRMM_latest.py` and `BRMM_100.py` for those who want it.
 All dependencies are listed as `imports` at the top of each script.